 Cons:

-FAT32format is a handy tool for those who need to format large drives in FAT32, providing a simple and efficient solution.
+FAT32format is a handy for those who need to format large drives in FAT32, providing a simple and efficient solution.
 However, users should be aware of the inherent limitations of the FAT32 file system and ensure they have backed up any important data before using the tool.

-Download Fat32Format Tool
+Download FAT32Format Tool

-You can get the GUI version of this stand alone free Fat32 format tool directly from the authors by clicking on the image from the project page.
-Or, alternately you can grab it here: Fat32Format Download
+You can get the GUI version of this stand alone free FAT32 format tool directly from the authors by clicking on the image from the project page.
+Or, alternately you can grab it here: FAT32Format Download

-Alternately, you can download a command line version of Fat32 formatter to use instead.
+Alternately, you can download a command line version of FAT32 formatter to use instead.
 The command line version also enables you to pass variables to the tool using commands or batch scripts.
 Since the software is open source, it's even possible to integrate the tool into your own projects.

 How to Use FAT32 Formatter